-As lead auditor for the audit of Blue Energy Limited for the financial year ended 30 June 2019, I declare to the best of my knowledge and belief, there have been:
+As lead auditor for the audit of the financial report of Blue Energy Limited for the financial year ended 30 June 2020, I declare to the best of my knowledge and belief, there have been:

-- (1) no contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - (2) no contraventions of any applicable code of professional conduct in relation to the audit.
+- a) no contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - b) no contraventions of any applicable code of professional conduct in relation to the audit.

-This declaration is in respect of Blue Energy Ltd and the entities it controlled during the financial year.
+This declaration is in respect of Blue Energy Limited and the entities it controlled during the financial year.